spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 ## Files

-Files present in this section will be added to the pod and will be accessible, while executing pre-and-post execution hooks and absolute file path would be '/var/files/<file_name>'.
+Files present in this section will be added to the pod and will be accessible while executing pre-and-post execution hooks and absolute file path would be '/var/files/<file_name>'.

 <br />